WsCandy/srps/README.md

 Super Rock Paper Scissors is build using React.
 The app was created using `react-create-app` with a few small additions.

 Additions include:
-* `Redux` - For state management - https://github.com/reactjs/redux
+* `redux` - For state management - https://github.com/reactjs/redux
-* `Flow` - For static type checking - https://github.com/facebook/flow
+* `flow` - For static type checking - https://github.com/facebook/flow
+* `node-sass-chokidar` - Sass pre-processor was used for styles throughout the app

 Testing
 ---